How a sump pump works with a sump pit and discharge pipe to keep a basement dry.

 During Oklahoma’s heavy rains or when the ground becomes saturated, water pressure builds up against your foundation.
 A sump pump is your home’s key defense against this pressure, preventing water from getting in.
 By actively removing water before it can accumulate, it protects your home from much bigger problems.
 A dry basement means you don’t have to worry about water damage to your belongings, structural issues like foundation cracks, or the growth of unhealthy mold and mildew.
 It’s a critical component of a complete basement waterproofing strategy that safeguards your home’s value and your family’s health.

-Clearing Up Common Sump Pump Myths
+Common Sump Pump Myths, Debunked

 A couple of common myths can cause confusion for homeowners.
 The first is that sump pumps are maintenance-free.
 While they are reliable, they need regular check-ups to ensure they’ll work when you need them most.
 Another misconception is that all sump pumps are the same.
 In reality, they come in different sizes and power levels, and choosing the right one depends on your home’s specific needs.
 Not all pumps can handle the same volume of water.
 Understanding these differences is key to getting the right protection, which is why getting a professional opinion during a free inspection can help you make the best choice for your property.